Craig Rice (writer): Early life

-In 1908, Mary Randolph Craig reluctantly interrupted her globetrotting to return home to Chicago to give birth to her first child, Georgiana Ann Randolph Craig.
-Mary's husband, Harry Craig, a Fort Atkinson, Wisconsin, native, was nicknamed Bosco.
-Soon after Georgiana's birth, Mary abandoned the child to return to her husband overseas, leaving Georgiana to travel from relative to relative.
+In 1908, Mary Randolph Craig reluctantly interrupted her globetrotting to return home to Chicago to give birth to her first child.
+Mary's husband, Harry Craig, was a Fort Atkinson, Wisconsin native.
+Soon after Georgiana's birth, Mary returned to her husband overseas, leaving Georgiana to travel from relative to relative.
 They returned in 1911 to meet their three-year-old daughter but then departed for Europe again, moving on to India when the war broke out.
-At that time, Georgiana found a permanent home in Fort Atkinson, Wisconsin, where she lived with her paternal aunt and uncle, Mr. and Mrs. Elton Rice, at 607 South Main St. The Rices raised Georgiana.
+At that time, Georgiana found a permanent home in Fort Atkinson, Wisconsin, where she lived with her paternal aunt and uncle, Mr. and Mrs. Elton Rice, at 607 South Main Street.
 Elton Rice has been credited with stirring her interest in mysteries by reading her the poems and stories of Edgar Allan Poe.

 Writing career

 Rice's first steps in publishing were as a writer for The Milwaukee Journal and The Chicago American.
-In 1930-31 she started working for radio stations, first WCLO and then the Beacon Syndicate in 1931.
+In 1930-31, she started working for radio stations, first WCLO and then the Beacon Syndicate in 1931.
 Her first fictional character, Professor Silvernail, was created for WCLO Syndicate Serials (1933).
 For a number of years she tried unsuccessfully to write novels, poetry and music, but it was not until her first story of John J. Malone, which she published under her birth surname and adopted surname Craig Rice, that she enjoyed some hard-won success.

 Gritty but humorous, Rice's stories uniquely combine the hard-boiled detective tradition with no-holds-barred, screwball comedy.
 Most of her output features a memorable trio of protagonists: Jake Justus, a handsome but none-too-bright press agent with his heart in the right place; Helene Brand, a rich heiress and hard-drinking party animal par excellence (to become Mrs. Justus in the later novels); and John Joseph Malone, a hard-drinking small-time lawyer (though both his cryptic conversation and sartorial habits are more reminiscent of such official or private detectives).
 Against the odds and often apparently more by luck than skill, these three manage to solve crimes whose details are often burlesque and surreal, sometimes to the point of Grand Guignol, and all involving the perpetually exasperated Captain Daniel Von Flanagan of the homicide squad.
 A few stories feature the team of Bingo Riggs and Handsome Kusak, small-time grifters who become involved in criminal situations and have to dig themselves free by solving the mystery.